mfogel/django-zipcode-zone-mapper/README.txt

 This app relies heavily on the django.contrib.gis module.

-Two commands.  'loadTigerData' is to be run first, then 'buildKml' can be ran multiple times.
+General workflow to get started:

+ - add zone_mapper to your INSTALLED_APPS django setting
+ - run ./manage.py syncdb
+ - navigate to django admin/zone_mapper
+ - configure a 'zone' or two (fill color, border width and color)
+ - configure a number of 'zipcodes' and associate them with a existing 'zone'
+ - run ./manage.py loadtigerdata
+ - run ./manage.py buildkml

+More detail on the two commands:

- 1. ./manage.py loadTigerData <path to tiger data shape file>
+ 1. ./manage.py loadtigerdata <path to tiger data shape file>

     The tiger data shape file is a public file provided by the census.
 For example, the 2009 one is available in the zip file: